denoland/vscode_deno/README.md

 This extension contributes the following commands to the Command palette.

-- `Enable Deno` - Enable this extension.
+- `Enable Deno` - Enable this extension including enable `typescript-deno-plugin`.
-- `Disable Deno` - Disable this extension.
+- `Disable Deno` - Disable this extension including disable `typescript-deno-plugin`.

 ## Contribute